ProPlayzBlitzCrank/SpamBot/README.md

 Step 2:
 Once downloaded, Use your preferred text editor to open up "token.txt", The files contains insturctions on how to get your user token,
-# DO NOT SHARE YOUR USER TOKEN WITH ANYONE, I DO NOT OBTAIN YOUR TOKEN VIA THIS PROGRAM
-If you are scared of me stealing your token, you may check the source file.

 Step 3:
 Launch the program, you will see it go through all your servers you are on, if it doesn't, either i or you have screwed up something.